 Your specific directions may vary.
 Our dentists may prescribe a brief course of antibiotics or recommend select oral hygiene products to assist with healing.
 Pain and swelling should subside within a few days after the procedure.
 Eating soft foods and avoiding alcohol for one to two weeks post-surgery will further advance the healing process.

-Meadows Dental Group is dedicated to achieving the best results for our patients.
+Meadows Dental Group by Espire is dedicated to achieving the best results for our patients.
 If you have concerns or experience a dental emergency, we will provide you with timely care.

 Once the implant root is fully integrated with your jaw bone, you will be ready for our dentists to place the abutment and final restoration.
 Restoration options for completing dental implants include: